Gang, let’s talk about unconferences. Because I’ve got a lot of mixed feelings.

 2. Then, leave time to train your volunteer facilitators.

 If we MUST let people randomly volunteer themselves as presenters in order for this to work, then so be it.
 But please leave room in your agenda to show them how to do their jobs the right way.

 3. Settle on a theme that can help focus the agenda.

-When your unconference is organized around a topic that’s too broad, you end up with half-formed session topics that can only skim the surface.
-And it can leave attendees feeling real disappointed.
+When your unconference is organized around a topic that’s too broad, you end up with half-formed session topics that skim the surface.
+And that can leave your attendees feeling real disappointed.

 So try to narrow it down!
-Even though you may want to leave the door wide open for all the possibilities, you really risk holding the group back from delving deep enough into a subject.
+Don’t leave the door too wide open, or you risk holding the group back from delving deep enough into a subject.